camunda/camunda-modeler/docs/plugins/README.md

-> The feature Plugins is experimental and may be subject to change in the future.

 # Plugins :electric_plug:

-Plugins allow you to plug into different parts of the modeler.
+Plugins allow you to change the appearance and behavior of the Camunda Modeler and add new features.

 ![Camunda Modeler Plugins](./plugins.png)

 ## Plugging into the Camunda Modeler

 You can plug into the modeler in order to change its appearance, add new menu entries or extend the modeling tools for [BPMN](https://github.com/bpmn-io/bpmn-js), [CMMN](https://github.com/bpmn-io/cmmn-js) and [DMN](https://github.com/bpmn-io/dmn-js).
 Adding a plugin is as easy as putting the files into the directory `{MODELER_LOCATION}/plugins`.
 On macOS you have to create the `plugins` folder in this directoy: `/Users/{USER_NAME}/Library/Application Support/camunda-modeler`

 So let's dive into how to add your own plugins.